TAILOR-UoB/new_ways_of_publishing/booksource/introduction/publishing-workflow.md

 [^pub:excl]: In this roadmap we do not cover **(1)** the process of generating the external resources and **(6)** the delivery system.
 However, note that the delivery system may have some impact on the formatted artefact, even within the same format.
-For example, hyperlinks should be handled differently for a printed PDF and an online PDF.
+For example, hyperlinks should ideally be handled differently for printed and online PDFs.

 ```{mermaid}
 ---